-We have already learnt about Natural numbers in our grade 5 lessons.
-Now we are moving on to working with much larger numbers.
+We are moving on to working with larger numbers.

 Sometimes we need to use really large numbers when measuring distances or calculating weight of a big object.
 What if we wanted to calculate the distance around the Earth?